Codecademy/docs/content/numpy/concepts/built-in-functions/terms/variance/variance.md

 - `array`: The array for which the variance is to be calculated.
 - `axis`: An optional parameter that specifies the axis along which the variance is to be calculated.

-If `axis` is not provided, the variance is calculated for the entire array.
+If `axis` is not specified, the variance is calculated for the entire (flattened) array.
 If `axis` is specified, then the variance is calculated along that axis.
-For a 2D array, if `axis=0`, the variance is calculated column-wise and if `axis=1`, the variance is calculated row-wise.
+For a 2D array, if `axis=0`, the variance is calculated column-wise, and if `axis=1`, the variance is calculated row-wise.

 ## Example